yoe/SReview/README.md

 To run the backend, it is recommended that you install gridengine first.
 In theory, the backend *should* work without gridengine, but that is not tested.
-Additionally, you will then need to run a dispatcher per CPU, rather than having just one dispatcher in the whole network.
+Additionally, you will then need to run a dispatcher per CPU, rather than having just one dispatcher in the whole network (which is annoying).

 Once gridengine has been installed, copy the `config.pl.template` file in the scripts directory to `config.pl`, edit it, and run `perl